Fedict/rdfvalidator/README.md

  * recommended properties
  * the use of the EU Publication Office's [MDR Authority](http://publications.europa.eu/mdr/authority/) lists (controlled vocabularies)
  * best practices (e.g. language tags on literals)

-The output will be an [HTML report](dist/example/validator.html) with a list of subjects violating the rule.

 ### Requirements